izarlas/react-next-course/README.md

 ### Getting Started

 - Run the development server `npm run dev` and access the app at `localhost:3000`
+- Init db with mock meals `npm run init-db` the db is created in the `./db` directory with name `meals.db`

 ### API Endpoints